 Align previews to the left, right or center.

 Some fonts are naturally larger than others.
 Because you’ll probably adjust for that in your designs by changing the point size, it makes sense to preview your fonts in approximately the same size as well.
 The Auto Size setting tries to adjust the size of all previews, such that you can compare them more easily.

 Check the baseline, descender, cap-height and x-height of your fonts.

 To increase the legibility and sharpness of fonts on screens with smaller resolution a technique called subpixel rendering can be applied.
 This techniques uses the red, green and blue pixel components of LCD and OLED screens to anti-alias text.
 It reduces jagged edges.
 More recent versions of macOS don’t use the individual color pixels anymore, but use greyscale font smoothing improved for Retina displays.

 Fonts may appear a bit bolder when font smoothing is enabled.
 This setting is especially useful for smaller font sizes in body text previews.
 Note that font smoothing can have a negative effect on certain fonts, for example if there are a lot of small detailed curves.

 View the glyph curves in detail by showing font outlines.

-Discover every little detail using Font Compare.
-Right click on a preview and choose ‘Compare’ to start the compare mode, or choose the ‘A/B’ button on the font detail view.
+Discover every little difference using Font Compare.
+Right click on a preview and choose AB button on the font detail view.to start the compare mode, or choose the

-The compare bar below the toolbar allows you to toggle the overlay (A/B) or stop comparing (x).
+The compare bar below the toolbar allows you to toggle the overlay AB or stop comparing with x.
 If you have collected some fonts you can quickly switch comparing between them by clicking the font name in the compare bar.